 - reliability and correctness of financial and other management information,

 - compliance with the decisions of the Board and other bodies and with internal rules, regulations and practices,

 - the safeguarding of operations, information and assets, and

-- existence of sufficient and appropriately organised manual and IT systems in support of operations.
+- the existence of sufficient and appropriately organised manual and IT systems in support of operations.